 The Employee Assistance Line is managed externally, and all data remain confidential.
 All the costs are covered by the Bank.
-The Bank pays an annual fee for this service.
+The Bank pays an annual fee for this service of webinars on mental health to about 100 employees.
+Topics included: